CiscoSE/vmo3/README.md

 # VMO<sup>3

 ## Business/Technical Challenge
-Have you ever set up your out of office message in Outlook, but forgot to change voice mail?
+Have you ever set up your out of office message in Outlook, but forgot to enable your voice mail or change the greeting?
-Or maybe you've returned to the office and forgot to disable that voice mail telling everyone that you are away.
+Maybe you've returned to the office and forgot to disable that voice mail telling everyone that you are away.

 VMO<sup>3</sup> allows users to enable their out of office message once and have it reflected across multiple platforms.